 These standards came about from a campaign led to improve patient and staff experience in 2012.
 It began with a listening exercise which involved over 800 staff and 120 staff, and culminated in four standards which all staff work towards on a daily basis.

 The hospital’s Board of Directors regularly listens to a Patient Story at the monthly Board of Directors meeting.
-It enables the Board to provide a focus on patient experience, and to seek assurance that the hospital is learning from individual stores in order to benefit the wider patient experience.
+It enables the Board to provide a focus on patient experience, and to seek assurance that the hospital is learning from individual stories in order to benefit the wider patient experience.

 The hospital has a Carer and Patient Experience Committee who meet quarterly to review how the Trust is working towards improving the patient’s experience and engagement in line with our quality improvement strategy.